web-infra-dev/rspack-dev-guide/src/testing/intro.md

 # Testing

-We currently have two sets of test suits, one for Rust and one for Node.js.
+We currently have two sets of test suites, one for Rust and one for Node.js.

 ### Rust Testing